chiku/amm/README.md

                                 under $XDG_DATA_HOME & $XDG_DATA_DIRS]
   -c, --category-file [FILE]  Use an external category file.
 Overrides the
                                 built in categories.
 Please look at
-                                default.mjwm to write your own category files.
+                                default.amm to write your own category files.
       --iconize=[THEME]       Search for icon files by name in $HOME,
                                 $XDG_DATA_DIRS/icons, and /usr/share/pixmaps.
                                 Icon file names would be absolute paths to